 About the Venue

-The conference will be housed in the Stewart Center at Purdue University.
-Registration will be on the main floor in the East Foyer.
-Session rooms and hospitality spaces (coffee, refreshments & information) on the second and third floors of Stewart Center.
+The conference will be housed in Rawls Hall at Purdue University.
+Registration will be on the main floor in the building’s foyer.
+Session rooms and hospitality spaces (coffee, refreshments & information) and signage will be located throughout the building.
+Student assistants and conference coordinators will be available throughout the conference to answer specific attendee questions.

 Purdue University, located in West Lafayette, Indiana, is the flagship University of the six-campus Purdue University system.
 Purdue was founded on May 6, 1869, as a land-grant university when the Indiana General Assembly accepted a donation of land and money from Lafayette businessman John Purdue to establish a college of science, technology, and agriculture in his name.
 The first classes were held on September 16, 1874, with six instructors and 39 students.

 The West Lafayette campus offers more than 200 majors for undergraduates, over 70 master’s and doctoral programs.
-In 2013, Purdue’s College of Engineering ranked 8th in the United States, as ranked by U.S. News & World Report’s.
+In 2018, Purdue’s College of Engineering graduate program ranked 7th in the United States (U.S. News & World Report).
 In addition, Purdue has 18 intercollegiate sports teams and more than 850 student organizations.
-Today, Purdue is a well known world-class research institution.
-Purdue enrolls the second largest student body of any university in Indiana as well as the fourth largest international student population of any university in the United States.
+Purdue enrolls the fourth largest international student population of any university in the United States.
+Environmental and Ecological Engineering (EEE), the conference host, was formally launched in July 2006.
+As of Fall 2018, there are 170+ students enrolled in the program.

 IMPORTANT INFORMATION FOR INTERNATIONAL VISITORS: If you are an international visitor, student, or faculty member, you are required to complete an ESTA Approval form before entering the United States.